FESP-MGEN/Telemedicine/README.md

 # Telemedicine - Text analysis

-For more informations on the organization and explanation of the programs ckeck the Wiki page.
+For more informations on the organization or explanation of the programs you can ckeck the Wiki page.

+Pour plus d'information sur l'organisation et l'explication des programmes vous pouvez vous rendre sur la page du Wiki.